YSanchezAraujo/YSanchezAraujo.github.io/bayes_conditional.md

 $$\frac{0.5^2}{0.5^2 + 0.5^2} = 0.5$$

-**will complete this shorty, with the actual math that is going on above, instead of just saying X is a Y distributed**
+**will complete this shortly, with the actual math that is going on above, instead of just saying X is a Y distributed**